Cardy limit of the 3d superconformal index: Abstract

 Here, the long-standing puzzle of apparent gauge-enhancing saddles is resolved (in the absence of Chern--Simons couplings) via a novel \emph{Lorentzian factorization} formula that establishes complete screening. \end{itemize}

 A key insight is the use of \emph{Poisson resummation}, which streamlines the asymptotic analysis, sharpens the link to Kaluza--Klein effective field theory, and provides a dual description of parts of the BPS moduli space in terms of punctured surfaces.

 The Lorentzian factorization formula also emerges from Poisson resummation, though applied after a contour crossing in moduli space.
-This, in turn, hints at a correspondence between 3d monopoles and vortices via 2d duality.}
+This suggests that by relating the Lorentzian factorization formula---originating on the Coulomb branch---to earlier vortex-antivortex factorization results on the Higgs branch, one can obtain a correspondence between Coulomb branch monopoles and Higgs branch vortices, mediated by the 2d duality implemented through Poisson resummation.}